TCU: Office of Financial Aid

 Loan Central – Frequently Asked Questions

 - My awards from TCU include certain loans that say “Credit Ck Required.”
 What does that mean?
-Is the amount for these awards what I have to borrow?
+Is the amount of these awards what I have to borrow?

 Any loan listed with the phrase “Credit Ck Required” is a program based on credit-worthiness.
 It means that this loan is not a “sure thing” until the borrower or cosigner has passed the appropriate credit check for the loan.
 The amounts listed for these programs represent the total amount the student qualifies for within financial aid “cost of attendance” estimates.
 A family is not expected to borrow this much – it’s just to give you an idea of what you might need.
 Use the Cost vs. Resources tool online to determine what your needs for loans might be.